ESKYoung/shields-io-visitor-counter/CONTRIBUTING.md

 Git tags are only applied for releases, and vice versa.
 Tags/releases are named according to [semantic versioning][semver].

+Travis CI builds the application on Linux Python 3.6+, but only macOS Python 3.7-3.8 due to difficulties installing different Python versions on macOS Travis CI builds.
+See the [`.travis.yml`](./.travis.yml) for further details.

 [application]: https://shields-io-visitor-counter.herokuapp.com
 [envfile]: https://plugins.jetbrains.com/plugin/7861-envfile
 [pytest]: https://docs.pytest.org/